Galerina

-Galerina is a genus of small brown-spore saprobic fungi (colloquially often mushrooms), with over 300 species found throughout the world from the far north to remote Macquarie Island in the Southern Ocean.
+Galerina is a genus of small brown-spore saprobic mushroom-bearing fungi, with over 300 species found throughout the world from the far north to remote Macquarie Island in the Southern Ocean.
 The genus is most noted for some extremely poisonous species which are occasionally confused with hallucinogenic species of Psilocybe.
-Species are typically small and hygrophanous, with a slender and brittle stem.
+Galerina mushrooms are typically small and hygrophanous, with a slender and brittle stem.
 They are often found growing on wood, and when on the ground have a preference for mossy habitats.